qunying-song/qunying-song.github.io/_pages/about.md

 ## News

-<sub>- [2025/04/08] Gave a talk on "Critical Scenario Identification for Testing Autonomous Driving Systems" at the SSY seminar, King’s College London (KCL), UK.
+- [2025/04/08] Gave a talk on "Critical Scenario Identification for Testing Autonomous Driving Systems" at the SSY seminar, King’s College London (KCL), UK.
-<sub>- [2025/01/15] Started as a Postdoctoral Researcher in the SOLAR group at University College London (UCL), UK.
+- [2025/01/15] Started as a Postdoctoral Researcher in the SOLAR group at University College London (UCL), UK.
-<sub>- [2024/11/15] Defended my PhD thesis entitled "Critical Scenario Identification for Testing of Realistic Autonomous Driving Systems" at Lund University, Sweden.
+- [2024/11/15] Defended my PhD thesis entitled "Critical Scenario Identification for Testing of Realistic Autonomous Driving Systems" at Lund University, Sweden.
-<sub>- [2024/08/27] Gave a talk on experience sharing at the WASP Community Building Summer School 2024 in Norrköping, Sweden.
+- [2024/08/27] Gave a talk on experience sharing at the WASP Community Building Summer School 2024 in Norrköping, Sweden.
-<sub>- [2024/07/19] Presented a paper entitled "An Empirically Grounded Path Forward for Scenario-Based Testing of Autonomous Driving Systems" at the FSE conference in Porto de Galinhas, Brazil.
+- [2024/07/19] Presented a paper entitled "An Empirically Grounded Path Forward for Scenario-Based Testing of Autonomous Driving Systems" at the FSE conference in Porto de Galinhas, Brazil.
-<sub>- [2024/04/25] Gave a talk on "Critical Scenario Identification for Testing Autonomous Driving Systems" at the TestCoast conference in Gothenburg, Sweden.
+- [2024/04/25] Gave a talk on "Critical Scenario Identification for Testing Autonomous Driving Systems" at the TestCoast conference in Gothenburg, Sweden.
-<sub>- [2024/04/15] Presented a paper entitled "Generating Executable Test Scenarios from Autonomous Vehicle Disengagements Using Natural Language Processing" at the SEAMS conference, co-located with ICSE, in Lisbon, Portugal.
+- [2024/04/15] Presented a paper entitled "Generating Executable Test Scenarios from Autonomous Vehicle Disengagements Using Natural Language Processing" at the SEAMS conference, co-located with ICSE, in Lisbon, Portugal.
-<sub>- [2024/04/03] Awarded the "WASP International Postdoc Scholarship" by the Knut och Alice Wallenbergs Foundation.
+- [2024/04/03] Awarded the "WASP International Postdoc Scholarship" by the Knut och Alice Wallenbergs Foundation.
-<sub>- [2023/08/01] Finished my research visit at King’s College London (KCL), hosted by Professor Mohammad Reza Mousavi.
+- [2023/08/01] Finished my research visit at King’s College London (KCL), hosted by Professor Mohammad Reza Mousavi.
+- [2023/05/16] Awarded the "Nils Hörjel Scholarhip" by the Nils Hörjel Research Fund.